mitsuba-renderer/mitsuba3/benchmarks/fields/README.md

 # Field Benchmarks

-This folder is intentionally separate from Mitsuba's ordinary test suite.
-These benchmarks are private performance tooling for the Field refactor and should not be collected by `pytest` or treated as correctness tests.
+This directory is intentionally separate from Mitsuba's ordinary test suite.
+These benchmarks measure the Field API and related texture, volume, and BSDF paths.
+They should not be collected by `pytest` or treated as correctness tests.

 Run from a configured build environment: